 Our co-creation workshop marked a preliminary step in a research and development project focused on planning and creating coaching-based online resources for autonomous learning (Dec 2019 – Jun 2022).
 By definition, a co-creation workshop is a design session that seeks to engage a group of invested participants representing different points of view to focus on a shared development need.
-Having just spent several months doing my work placement as part of an international marketing team in Lisbon, I was very pleased to join in and offer a marketing student point of view to continuous learning in international marketing.
+Having just spent several months doing my work placement as part of an international marketing team in Lisbon, I was very pleased to join in and offer a communication and marketing student’s point of view to continuous learning.

 The atmosphere was beaming with inspiration: the session participants were eager to get the co-creation process started.

 - Marketing Associations and Companies: CEO Riikka-Maria Lemminki, Marketing Finland

 - Marketing Service Providers: Chief HR Officer Mari Svahn, Salomaa Group